cavo789/blog/blog/XXX/makefile-help/index.md

 help: ## Show the help with the list of commands
 ```

-So, you've to edit your makefile for the last time, and, for each target, add a `## a small, one-line, description` text; like below, our final file:
+So, you've to edit your makefile for the last time, and, for each target, add a `## a small, one line, description` text; like below, our final file:

 ```makefile
 SHELL:=bash